OPS-E2E-PPE/VBA-Docs/api/Excel.Filters.md

 keywords: vbaxl10.chm539072
 f1_keywords:
 - vbaxl10.chm539072
-ms.prod: excel
 api_name:
 - Excel.Filters
 ms.assetid: a714ed69-7772-5ade-3acd-f3e3d98db62c
-ms.date: 06/08/2017
+ms.date: 03/29/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Filters object (Excel)

 A collection of **[Filter](Excel.Filter.md)** objects that represents all the filters in an autofiltered range.

 ## Example

-Use the  **[Filters](Excel.AutoFilter.Filters.md)** property to return the **Filters** collection.
+Use the **[Filters](Excel.AutoFilter.Filters.md)** property of the **AutoFilter** object to return the **Filters** collection.
 The following example creates a list that contains the criteria and operators for the filters in the autofiltered range on the Crew worksheet.

 ```vb
 Dim f As Filter